JuditKaramazov/karamaBlog/content/articles/2024-05-15-mergeos/index.md

 These days, becoming better turned out to be a blurry concept - now, it's all about being inhumanly, incoherently, and impossibly efficient.
 The idea of "performance management" or the questions surrounding _why keeping score is so important_ mean nothing, as our industry, similarly to the video games one, is obviously hit-driven: all that matters is an application, tool, or game blowing up, but no one tells you all the things you'll lose while walking through that valley.

-In this context, these thoughts made me work on a **tool I could privately use to improve my productivity** - because nothing is enough.
+In this context, such thoughts made me work on a **tool I could privately use to improve my productivity** - because nothing is enough.
 That's how [mergeOS](https://github.com/JuditKaramazov/mergeOS), a **MacBook shortcut allowing users to easily preview, manage, and access their development responsibilities (or pull requests)**, was born.

 Needless to say, **accessibility** has always been one of my main goals, no matter if I was developing something for others or my own pleasure and entertainment.
 Considering this, I tried to simplify all the functionalities and authentication steps as much as possible for mergeOS, which resulted in the following requirements: